ethereum-optimism/optimism/specs/derivation.md

 The Ecotone hardfork activation block, contains the following transactions in this order:

-- L1 Attributes Transaction, using the pre-Ecotone `setL1BlockValues`
+- L1 Attributes Transaction, using the Bedrock `setL1BlockValues`
 - User deposits from L1
 - Network Upgrade Transactions
   - L1Block deployment